Python-Markdown/markdown/docs/extensions/api.md

 ### registerExtension {: #registerextension }

-Some extensions may need to have their state reset between multiple runs of the `markdown.Markdown` class.
+Some extensions may need to have their state reset between multiple runs of the [`markdown.Markdown`][markdown.Markdown] class.
 For example, consider the following use of the [Footnotes][] extension:

 ```python